baumhoto/gzdoom/README.md

 Be warned this is a barely working port and there is lots of stuff that doesn't work properly but it runs and can be controlled via mouse/keyboard on iPadOs.

 - app doesn exit cleanly (will hang) force quit via app switcher
-- keyboard input in console and menu (e.g. savegames) doesn't work
+- keyboard text input in console and menu (e.g. savegames) doesn't work...
 - the full settings menu is available but be warned that things might break.. (just delete the gzdoom.ini file in the config folder if that happens)
 - gamepad support does not work
 - lots of other stuff